Nervy British lawmakers sweat over coronavirus reaching parliament

 “Parliament seems hopelessly ill prepared,” lawmaker Chris Bryant told Reuters.

-“There are toilets where the towels ran out days ago, toilets with no soap or sanitiser, one men’s toilet where one of the two sinks has not worked for a decade.”
+“There are toilets where the towels ran out days ago, toilets with no soap or sanitizer, one men’s toilet where one of the two sinks has not worked for a decade.”

 The grandeur of parliament’s ornate debating chamber, lined with lush green leather benches, masks a wider estate struggling to cope with the demands of the thousands of employees who work there every day - from lawmakers and researchers to journalists, cooks and cleaners.